computationalprivacy/leaving-noone-behind/README.md

 3. Install the C-based optimized QBS:
     - `cd src/optimized_qbs/`
-    - `python setup.py install`
+    - `python setup.py install` (check whether/how to include this or just link to it and have ppl )

 4. Install remaining dependencies:
     - `pip install -r requirements.txt`

 ## Getting started

-See our intro notebook to understand how to get started using our library!
+See our [intro notebook](https://gitlab.doc.ic.ac.uk/cpg/research/leaving-noone-behind/-/blob/master/example.ipynb?ref_type=heads) to understand how to get started using our library!